sourcegraph/careers/job-descriptions/software-engineer-infrastructure.md

 ## Location

-We are flexible and don't require you to be in any particular timezone or location.
-Our engineering team is distributed across the world.
+We are a remote-first, globally distributed team focused on results and employee happiness, so wherever you choose to work is up to you.
+We don't require you to be in any particular timezone or location.

 ## Compensation and benefits